nodejs/node/doc/api/vm.md

 (async () => {
   // Step 1
   //
-  // Create a Module by constructing a new `vm.Module` object.
-This parses the
+  // Create a Module by constructing a new `vm.SourceTextModule` object.
+This
-  // provided source text, throwing a `SyntaxError` if anything goes wrong.
-By
+  // parses the provided source text, throwing a `SyntaxError` if anything goes
-  // default, a Module is created in the top context.
-But here, we specify
+  // wrong.
+By default, a Module is created in the top context.
+But here, we
-  // `contextifiedSandbox` as the context this Module belongs to.
+  // specify `contextifiedSandbox` as the context this Module belongs to.
   //
   // Here, we attempt to obtain the default export from the module "foo", and
   // put it into local binding "secret".

-  const bar = new vm.Module(`
+  const bar = new vm.SourceTextModule(`
     import s from 'foo';
     s;
   `, { context: contextifiedSandbox });